William Sargant: St Thomas' Hospital

 Some of Sargant's former colleagues remember him with admiration.
 David Owen worked under Sargant at St Thomas' in the 1960s, before embarking on his political career, and recalled him as "a dominating personality with the therapeutic courage of a lion" and as "the sort of person of whom legends are made".
 But others, who preferred to remain anonymous, described him as "autocratic, a danger, a disaster" and spoke about "the damage he did".

 Patients, too, recall their treatment at the hands of Sargant in very different terms.
 One man who consulted Sargant at his Harley Street private practice for depression in the 1960s later recalled "Will" with affection and respect.
 Visiting Sargant for a brief consultation every six months, he was given large doses of drugs and had a course of electroconvulsive therapy; he remembered his relief at being told that his depression was caused by chemical and hereditary factors and could not be resisted by an effort of personal will.
 But a woman who had been admitted to St Thomas' in 1970 with post-natal depression, and was left with memory loss after treatment with narcosis and electroconvulsive therapy, recalled her experience with anger.

 British actress Celia Imrie was admitted to St Thomas' Hospital when she was fourteen for the treatment of anorexia under the care of Sargant.
-She was given electroconvulsive therapy and large doses of the anti-psychotic drug Largactil and insulin.
+She was given insulin.
 Imrie has written that her eventual cure was nothing to do with Sargant and his bizarre techniques.

 BBC Radio documentary

 On 1 April 2009, BBC Radio 4 broadcast a programme researched and introduced by James Maw entitled Revealing the Mind Bender General dealing with Sargant's activities and concentrating on his Sleep Room treatments at St Thomas's Hospital.
-(Although Dr Sargant was a consultant at St Thomas’ his sleep room was at the nearby Royal Waterloo Hospital which at that time was part of the St Thomas’ group of hospitals).
+Although Sargant was a consultant at St Thomas’ his sleep room was at the nearby Royal Waterloo Hospital which at that time was part of the St Thomas’ group of hospitals.
 Among the interviewees were his one-time registrar David Owen, and a number of patients from St Thomas' as well as a survivor of the Porton Down human experimentation, who testified that their lives had been shattered by Sargant's treatments.
 Among the points that were brought out were the routine violation of patients' rights as regards giving consent for treatment and the fact that Sargant admitted in correspondence with an Australian lawyer that patients had died under his deep sleep regime.
 Prolonged artificial sleep carried risks such as deep vein thrombosis, pressure sores, infections, and gut paralysis, which could be fatal, and at least five of Sargant’s patients died during narcosis therapy.